 Ruby 3.2 Is EOL: What You Actually Need to Do

 Ruby 3.2 hit end of life on March 31, 2026.
-Here's what that actually means for your Rails app, how to assess your real risk, and the fastest safe upgrade path, without the vendor panic.
+What that actually means for your Rails app, your real risk, and why Ruby 3.4 is the target to upgrade to.

-Ally Piechowski · · 4 min read
+Ally Piechowski · · Updated · 4 min read

 On March 27, Ruby 3.2.11 shipped with a fix for CVE-2026-27820, a buffer overflow in Zlib::GzipReader.
 Four days later, Ruby 3.2 hit end of life.
 That patch was the last one this version will ever receive.

-What “End of Life” Actually Means
+What “End of Life” Means

 The recommended path is 3.2 to 3.3 to 3.4, stepping through the intermediate version so deprecation warnings surface before they become hard errors in 3.4.
 But if you have solid test coverage and need to move fast, going direct from 3.2 to 3.4 is viable.
 The 3.3 deprecations rarely affect typical Rails application code.

-The sneakiest breaking change in 3.4: bundled gems. base64, csv, bigdecimal, and several others are no longer default gems.
+The sneakiest breaking change in 3.4 is the bundled gems. base64, csv, bigdecimal, and several others are no longer default gems.
 Any code that does require 'csv' without a corresponding Gemfile entry will hit a LoadError that won’t tell you the cause is the runtime upgrade, just a missing file.
 Older Rails apps (especially those dating back to the 4.x or 5.x era) almost always have implicit dependencies on these.
 If you step through 3.3 first, you’ll get explicit deprecation warnings that name each affected gem before 3.4 makes them errors.

 One more to watch: Ruby 3.4 introduces it as an anonymous block parameter.
 Code that uses it as a local variable or method name inside a block will silently change behavior.
 Ruby 3.3 warns about this; 3.4 just does it.